 Ques: List the places that Gandhi visited between his first meeting with Shukla and his arrival at Champaran.

-Answer: Gandhi’s first meeting with Shukla was at Lucknow.
+Answer: Gandhi’s first meeting with Shukla was in Lucknow.
 Then he went to Cawnpore and other parts of India.
 He returned to his ashram near Ahmedabad.
 Later he went to Calcutta, Patna and Muzaffarpur before arriving at Champaran.

 Ques: What did the peasants pay the British landlords as rent?
 What did the British now want instead and why?
 What would be the impact of synthetic indigo on the prices of natural indigo?

 Answer: The peasants paid the British landlords indigo as rent.
 Now Germany had developed synthetic indigo.
 So, the British landlords wanted money as compensation for being released from the 15 percent arrangement.
-The prices of natural indigo would go down due to the synthetic Indigo.
+The prices of natural indigo would go down due to synthetic Indigo.

 Ques: The events in this part of the text illustrate Gandhi’s method of working.
 Can you identify some instances of this method and link them to his ideas of Satyagraha and non-violence?

-Answer: Gandhi’s politics was intermingled with the day-to-day problems of the millions of Indians.
+Answer: Gandhi’s politics intermingled with the day-to-day problems of the millions of Indians.
 He opposed unjust laws.
 He was ready to court arrest for breaking such laws and going to jail.
 The famous Dandi March to break the ‘salt law’ is another instance.
 The resistance and disobedience were peaceful and a fight for truth and justice…This was linked directly to his ideas of Satyagraha and non-violence.